Brazil Grand Slam | 23 - 28 septembre 2014

-FIVB Beach Volleyball Grand Slam returns to Fortaleza, Brazil
+FIVB Beach Volleyball Grand Slam returns to Brazil

-The FIVB Fortaleza Grand Slam is the second of ten double gender Grand Slam events on the 2014 FIVB Beach Volleyball international calendar.
+The FIVB Brazil Grand Slam is the last of ten double gender Grand Slam events on the 2014 FIVB Beach Volleyball international calendar.
 The FIVB returns to Brazil for the 27th consecutive year with Rio de Janeiro hosting the first men’s event in Brazil in 1987 and the first women’s event in 1993.

 The home of international pro beach volleyball, Brazil has staged a FIVB Beach Volleyball World Tour event every year since the start of the international circuit for men in 1987 and women in 1992.
 The 2013 tournament in Brazil was the first FIVB World Tour event held in São Paulo.

 With FIVB international beach volleyball a major sport in the South American country, the medal totals easily reflect the intense interest in the sport as Brazil has a combined total of 114 medals (61 men, 53 women) in its home-country tournaments.
 USA is second with 52 total combined medals (24 men, 28 women).
 The other countries with more than one medal are Switzerland with six (all men), Germany with seven (four men and three women), Argentina with four (all men), Australia with three (all women) and with two combined medals each are Canada (both men) and China (one each gender).